burnnat/hymns-of-the-faith/content/session-02/week-04/notes.md

 2. Look at the use of rhyme in the text, both true rhyme and slant rhymes.
 Does the inclusion of "false" rhymes hurt the text at all?
 Also consider the original text compared to its "modern" version - why do you think sections of verses 2, 3, and 5 are routinely omitted?
 {{#if notes}}
 	- The rhyme scheme here is ABAB CDCD
-	- The slant rhymes appear at the beginning rather than end of verses (with the possible exception of "God"/"blood")
+	- The slant rhymes appear at the beginning rather than end of verses (with the possible exception of "God" / "blood")
 		- This maintains the feeling of "closure" given by true rhymes
 	- The omitted lines in verse 2-3 have some borderline questionable theology
 		- Phrases like "released from flesh and sin", "death shall loose me" have some Gnostic overtones